sidney/ansel/README.md

 will be pretty much feature-complete as far as I'm concerned… The only things I miss are already available in vkdt and not realistic to implement in legacy dt for performance reasons.

+## Test coverage and supported OS/Platforms/Compilers

+The build matrix tests the compilation on typical desktop computers (x86_64) over the following OS:

+* Ubuntu 22.04,
+* Ubuntu 20.04,
+* Windows/MingW64

+MacOS tests have been removed because they fail at init time (so the software does not even have the opportunity to build).
+Since Mac is such a closed OS, it's mostly impossible to debug anyway and there are many issues with OpenMP and Gtk anyway.
+Consider it unsupported.

+The following compilers are tested :

+* GCC 8 to 11,
+* Clang/LLVM 9 to 14.

 ## Back to your usual program